 \subsection{Rumor spreading on networks: a mathematical model}

-In this work we consider a mathematical (probabilistic) model for the representation of rumor spreading on a population.
-The earliest references to this type of model can be found in \cite{dg,daley_nature,kendall, MT}.
-In particular, our focus is on the Maki-Thompson rumor model, which is defined as a continuous-time Markov chain.
-It is assumed that the population may be represented by a network, in which the nodes represent agents and the edges represent possible interactions.
-Furthermore, the population is divided into three categories of agents: those who are unaware of the information (ignorants), those who disseminate it (spreaders), and those who are aware of the information but do not disseminate it (stiflers).
-A spreader transmits the rumor to one of its ignorant neighbors at rate one.
-At the same rate, a spreader becomes a stifler after contact with other spreaders or stiflers.
+We consider a mathematical (probabilistic) model for the representation of rumor spreading in a population.
+The first references to this type of model can be found in \cite{dg,daley_nature,kendall, MT}.
+In particular, we focus on the Maki-Thompson rumor model, which is defined as a continuous-time Markov chain.
+It is assumed that the population may be represented by a network in which the nodes represent agents and the edges represent possible interactions.
+Furthermore, the population is divided into three categories of agents: those who are unaware of the information (ignorants), those who disseminate it (spreaders), and those who are aware of the information but do not (stiflers).
+A spreader transmits the rumor to one of its ignorant neighbors at a rate of one.
+At the same rate, the spreader becomes stifler after contact with other spreaders or stiflers.
 See Figure \ref{FIG:transitionsMT}.
 In other words, interactions occur in accordance with the marks of independent Poisson processes.
-This model was introduced by \cite{MT} as a means of describing the dissemination of information within a population.
-This is a simplified version of the Daley-Kendall rumor model, which was proposed as an alternative to the well-known SIR epidemic model for representing information spreading.
+This model was introduced in \cite{MT} to describe the dissemination of information within a population.
+This is a simplified version of the Daley-Kendall rumor model, which was proposed as an alternative to the well-known SIR epidemic model for representing the spread of information.
 For further details, see \cite{dg,daley_nature}.
-The Maki-Thompson rumor model may be defined formally, on a network with $n$ nodes, as a continuous-time Markov process $\{\eta_t\}_{t\geq 0}$ with states space $\mathcal{S}=\{0,1,2\}^{[n]}$, where $[n]:=\{1,2,\ldots,n\}$ denotes the set of nodes; i.e. at time $t$ the state of the process is a function $\eta_t: [n] \longrightarrow \{0,1,2\}$.
-We assume that each node $v$ of the network represents an agent, which is said to be an ignorant if $\eta(x)=0,$ a spreader if $\eta(x)=1$, and a stifler if $\eta(x)=2.$ Then, if the system is in configuration $\eta \in \mathcal{S},$ the state of node $v$ changes according to the following transition rates:
+The Maki-Thompson rumor model may be formally defined on a network with $n$ nodes as a continuous-time Markov process $\{\eta_t\}_{t\geq 0}$ with state space $\mathcal{S}=\{0,1,2\}^{[n]}$, where $[n]:=\{1,2,\ldots,n\}$ denotes the set of nodes, that is, at time $t$ the state of the process is a function $\eta_t: [n] \longrightarrow \{0,1,2\}$.
+We assume that each node $v$ of the network represents an agent, which is said to be ignorant if $\eta_t(v)=0,$ spreader if $\eta_t(v)=1$, and stifler if $\eta_t(v)=2,$ at time $t$.
+Then, if the system is in the configuration $\eta \in \mathcal{S},$ the state of node $v$ changes according to the following transition rates: